 Are some of your energy-saving practices actually costing you money?
 Perhaps not.
 But these practices certainly aren’t saving you any money.

-If you are someone who likes to stretch a dollar, then you will want to take special notice when it comes to saving on utilities.
-If you are seeking ways to cut down on your utility expense, then make sure you are not following tenets that actually, today, amount to old wives’ tales.
+If you like to stretch a dollar, you will want to take special notice when it comes to saving on utilities.
+If you are seeking ways to cut down on your utility expenses, then make sure you are not following tenets that actually amount to old wives’ tales today.

 The following fallacies and myths will help you avoid following practices toward saving that, in reality, are misconceptions or falsehoods.

-1. If you close off the vents in the house, you will reduce the amount you pay on heating.
+1. If you close off the vents in the house, you will reduce the amount you pay for heating.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

 Twice each week, you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 We respect your privacy.
 Unsubscribe at any time.

 2. Using fiberglass insulation will keep cold air from entering the home.

 While fiberglass does a commendable job keeping a house comfortably warm, it is not an end-all solution.
 If there are any cracks or drafts anywhere in the home, cold air will find its way inside, regardless of the amount of insulation installed.
 Air sealing will assist you in plugging any gaps or holes that invite in the cold.